Teyzer/crypto/README.md

 ## Example

-In the givens file ( especially `main.py` , the example is made from a french political speech of 24 886 characters, and is encrypted with Vigenere.encode() with the key `HELLOTOUTLEMONDEDOINGWELL` ( 26 characters ) and is perfectly decrypted by Vigenere.decode(), without the key.
+In the givens file, the example ( made in `main.py` ) is made from a french political speech of 24 886 characters, and is encrypted with Vigenere.encode() with the key `HELLOTOUTLEMONDEDOINGWELL` ( 26 characters ) and is perfectly decrypted by Vigenere.decode(), without the key.